juniorkibirige/dpo_standard/CONTRIBUTING.md

 ## **I don't want to contribute, I have a question**

 Please don't raise an issue to ask a question.
-You can ask questions on our [forum](http://forum.flutterwave.com) or developer [slack](https://bit.ly/34Vkzcg).
+You can ask questions on our [email](mailto:lkibirige@asanty.africa).
 We have an army of Engineers on hand to answer your questions there.

 ## How can I contribute?